University of Southampton - Open Day

 Key features of the course:

-Graduate from this course with the opportunity to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Adult)
+Graduate with the opportunity to register with the Nursing and Midwifery Council as a Registered Nurse (Adult).

-You'll graduate from this course with the opportunity to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Adult).
+On successful completion of the course, you will be eligible to register with the Nursing and Midwifery Council as a Registered Nurse (Adult).

-The NHS Learning Support Fund may assist your journey to becoming a registered healthcare professional.
-If you're a UK applicant you could be eligible for £5,000 per academic year, depending on your programme of study.
+The NHS Learning Support Fund may be available to support your studies.
+If you are a UK applicant, you may be eligible for £5,000 per academic year, depending on your circumstances.

 Throughout this course you'll explore the breadth of the discipline, equipping you with the skills to qualify as a registered nurse.